Satisfactory Academic Performance (SAP) Standards for Students Receiving Federal Student Aid

 - Maximum Timeframe for Completion: In addition to the above GPA and completion rate requirements, all UG students must complete their program of study by attempting no more than 150% of the hours normally required for completion.
 For example, an UG program of study that is normally completed in 120 credit hours, financial aid eligibility will be suspended once it is mathematically impossible for a student to graduate before attempting 180 credit hours or more.
 For a Graduate program requiring 60 credits, coursework must be completed within 5 years, for more than 60 credits, 7 years.

 A student who has lost eligibility to participate in federal student aid for reasons of academic progress will be ineligible for financial aid until they are meeting the minimum requirements.

 Appeals will only be accepted for special circumstances.
-The appeal may not be based upon your need for the assistance OR your lack of knowledge that your assistance was in jeopardy.
-An appeal must be based upon some unusual situation, condition or other mitigating circumstances which prevented you from passing courses, or which caused you to withdraw from classes.
-Examples of possible situations include documented serious illness, severe injury or death of a family member.
+The appeal may not be based upon your need for assistance OR your lack of knowledge that your assistance was in jeopardy.
+An appeal must be based upon some unusual situation, condition, or other mitigating circumstances that prevented you from passing courses, or which caused you to withdraw from classes.
+Examples of possible situations include documented serious illness, severe injury, or death of a family member.

 - Submit a personal statement addressing the specific reason(s) causing failure to meet the minimum requirements.

 - Provide relevant documentation supporting your personal statement (i.e. medical documents, hospital record, obituary).